melowntech/workshop/reference/server/vtsd.rst

 VTSD
 ****

-VTSD (VTS-Deamon) is HTTP server for surface and map configuration delivery.
+`VTSD (VTS-Deamon) <https://github.com/melown/vts-vtsd>`__ is an HTTP server for static surface and map configuration delivery

+for surface and map configuration delivery.
 It's designed to server VTS resources (surface, boundlayer and freelayer) only.